COVID-19 Testing Info

 What if I am feeling sick or have flu-like symptoms?

-Immediately isolate yourself and contact Health Service through the patient portal or by calling 508.999.8982.
+Immediately isolate yourself and contact Health Service through the Health Services Patient Portal or by calling 508.999.8982.

 Are face coverings mandatory?